 The allocation of Pupil Premium funding is not designated on a per-pupil basis but is strategically used to benefit the group as a whole.
 The school takes an individual approach to monitoring progress and attainment, of the group, and this is reviewed half termly at progress review meetings with class teachers and senior leaders.
-The Headteacher has overall responsibility for the pupil premium funding; she monitors the impact of spending on children’s progress and attainment and the provision made for individual children that have specific barriers to learning.
+The Duty Headteacher has overall responsibility for the pupil premium funding; they monitor the impact of spending on children’s progress and attainment and the provision made for individual children that have specific barriers to learning.

 The performance of disadvantaged pupils is presented to and discussed by governors termly.
 The funding expenditure is checked termly by governors.
 The school also monitors the impact that the spending and provision has for other children (non- disadvantaged).